Little Boxes (film): Production

 In May 2015, it was announced Rob Meyer would direct the film from a screenplay by Annie Howell, with Cary Fukunaga executive producing.
 In August 2015, Melanie Lynskey and Nelsan Ellis were reported to have been cast in the leads.

 Release

-The film had its world premiere at the Tribeca Film Festival on April 15, 2016.
-Shortly after, Netflix acquired SVOD rights to the film.
+The film had its world premiere at the Tribeca Festival on April 15, 2016.
+Shortly after, Netflix acquired VOD rights to the film.
 Gunpowder & Sky later acquired distribution rights and set the film for an April 14, 2017, release.

 Reception

-It received a 67% rating on Rotten Tomatoes.
-Neal Genzlinger of the New York Times said, "Countless movies have examined what happens when a country mouse goes to the city; this one shows that leaving a gentrified urban oasis for a small-town world can be just as jolting."
+The film received generally positive reviews from critics, earning a 67% score on Rotten Tomatoes.
+Neil Genzlinger of The New York Times wrote, "Countless movies have examined what happens when a country mouse goes to the city; this one shows that leaving a gentrified urban oasis for a small-town world can be just as jolting," calling it "effective" and "delicately observed."